-Serving others is the underlying principle guiding my professional life and is the reason why I chose to complete my pediatrics medical training in Baltimore at Johns Hopkins Hospital when I first moved to Maryland in 2010 after medical and graduate school at Yale University.
+Serving others is the underlying principle guiding my professional life and is the reason why I chose to enter public service.
+My desire to serve others was the major thrust behind my decision to complete my pediatrics medical training in Baltimore at Johns Hopkins Hospital when I first moved to Maryland after having completed medical and graduate school at Yale University.
 I had the opportunity to treat children on a Native American reservation, those living in Haiti and scores of children in Baltimore during that time.
-With a group of colleagues I co-authored a journal article outlining the characteristics of children eligible for public health insurance but are not covered.
+With a group of colleagues, I co-authored a journal article outlining the characteristics of children eligible for public health insurance but are not covered.

 My experiences working with children have ranged from education and patient care to hypothesis generation and policy implementation.
 It is clear to me from my time working as a pediatrician that I derive a great deal of gratification from directly addressing the health care needs of individual children and their families.
 However, it is my goal to significantly improve the lives of all children and, by extension, all people.
-Serving others is at the core of my professional life and is the primary reason I am entering the race to serve as one of Rockville’s City Councilmembers.
+That is why I chose to run for a seat on Rockville’s City Council in 2019 and is the same reason I am choosing to run for re-election.